-The Town of Davidson welcomed Pete Grisewood as its first-ever town arborist in January 2020.
-Pete serves as the expert for all of the town’s municipal tree efforts, arboriculture (the cultivation of trees and shrubs), public tree planting and management, tree removal, and urban forest management, including development and interpretation of the town’s tree ordinance regulations.
-He is also charged with leading community outreach efforts, building partnerships, and coordinating public education.
+The Town of Davidson Arborist serves as the expert for all of the town’s municipal tree efforts, arboriculture (the cultivation of trees and shrubs), public tree planting and management, tree removal, and urban forest management, including development and interpretation of the town’s tree ordinance regulations.
+They are also charged with leading community outreach efforts, building partnerships, and coordinating public education.

-An arborist studies the structure and function of trees - things like growth, cultivation, reactions to pruning, diseases, de-compartmentalization of decay, and all the various aspects of tree surgery.
+An arborist's job is more generalized than a tree service technician, as arborists care for the health of the entire tree, much like that of a general practitioner.
+By nature of the job, an arborist studies the structure and function of trees - things like growth, cultivation, reactions to pruning, diseases, de-compartmentalization of decay, and all the various aspects of tree surgery.
 An arborist is also interested in the management and study of individual trees, shrubs, vines, and other woody plants.
-Their job is more generalized than a tree service technician, though, as arborists care for the health of the entire tree, much like that of a family doctor.